Adik452509/Adityak/README.md

 # Adityak
 This is my first Git Repository.
 <br>
-The Author of the Repository is Aditya Kumar
+The Author of the Repository is Aditya (adi bhai)